jstocks/BirdintheHand/readme.txt

 9. The data received from steps 7 and 8 is automatically stored in InfluxDB database every minute.
 From step 6, if the probability of the bird species is greater than 50%, the bird species, count increment of one, and the photo are stored in InfluxDB and S3, respectively.

-10. The application uses AWS S3 to save images (as an alternative for InfluxDB) and hosts a static HTML website for photo viewing at  https://tcss573project.s3.us-west-2.amazonaws.com/index.html.
+10. The application uses AWS S3 to save images (as an alternative for InfluxDB) and hosts a static HTML website for photo viewing.

 11. The application outputs, values and runs statistics using Grafana, a multi-platform open-source analytics and interactive visualization web application.
-In order to see our dashboard, go to: http://98.237.171.67:3000.

 Database schema: